Skip to Main Content

 Federal regulations: chronological

-Federal regulations include the usual regulations made by departments of government (equivalent to British Statutory Instruments) and Presidential Proclamations and Executive Orders (approximately equivalent to Orders in Council).
+The executive branch of the U.S. government generates a large amount of regulatory material, including regulations (rules) made by departments and agencies of the federal government (equivalent to British Statutory Instruments) and Presidential Proclamations and Executive Orders (approximately equivalent to Orders in Council).

 Electronic sources